Trustindex - Excellent Rating, 4.8 Stars, 192 Reviews

 Kitchens

-Engineered wood in the kitchen — whether it is a kitchen-rated engineered board or a robust GF herringbone — needs more frequent damp-mopping than other rooms.
-Wipe up cooking splashes and dropped food immediately, and consider a washable runner in front of the sink and hob where spills are most likely.
+Engineered wood in the kitchen (whether a kitchen-rated engineered board or a robust herringbone specification) needs more frequent damp-mopping than other rooms.
+Wipe up cooking splashes and dropped food immediately and consider a washable runner in front of the sink and hob where spills are most likely.
+If your floor is oiled, expect to re-oil every 6 to 12 months in a kitchen rather than the 12 to 18 months typical of a living room.

 Hallways and Entrances

 The hallway is the highest-traffic zone in any home.
 Sweep daily during wet weather, keep doormats in place and check felt pads on coat stands and console tables regularly.
-A lacquered finish is often the most practical choice for hallways because it shrugs off muddy footprints more easily than oil.
+A lacquered finish is often the most practical choice for hallways because it shrugs off muddy footprints more easily than an oiled finish.

 Living Rooms and Bedrooms

-These lower-traffic rooms are where oiled engineered wood really comes into its own — the natural, tactile finish works beautifully in living rooms and bedrooms.
-Maintenance oil intervals stretch out to every 12 to 18 months in these spaces, and weekly vacuuming is usually sufficient.
+These lower-traffic rooms are where oiled engineered wood really comes into its own.
+The natural, tactile finish works beautifully in living rooms and bedrooms.
+Maintenance oil intervals stretch out to every 12 to 18 months and weekly vacuuming is usually sufficient.

 When to Sand and Refinish